Fadil369/story-linc/src/prd.md

 - **Why it matters**: Serves diverse linguistic communities with native-level support
 - **Success criteria**: Perfect rendering and organization of both language contents

+### Social Sharing & Favorites
+- **What it does**: Enables users to mark favorite stories with ratings and share them across social platforms with customizable messages
+- **Why it matters**: Allows users to curate their best work, build engagement, and share their creativity with others
+- **Success criteria**: Easy sharing to major platforms, organized favorites list, and increased story engagement

 ### Advanced Organization System
 - **What it does**: Provides categories, collections, and smart filtering with visual organization
 - **Why it matters**: Scales with user's growing story library and maintains discoverability